-Effective Behaviour Ineffective Behaviour

-People who are effective are likely to People who are ineffective are likely to

-Grade: SMT

-- Understand the financial position of own area, the organisation and the wider economy and recognise impacts of this when delivering services. - Make and encourage strategic choices on spend, challenge high risk costly projects and forego non-priority expenditure. - Promote and visibly demonstrate a culture of value for money in own area/function in order to focus managers on getting a good return for taxpayers' money. - Interpret a wide range of financial and management information and use financial data effectively in decisions. - Develop robust business cases, with fully costed options identifying clear policy advantages and/or returns on investment to assist decision making. - Understand and manage the risks and cost-drivers for own areas of responsibility in the context of strategic priority. - Drive and deliver a culture that emphasises continuous improvement, efficiency and value for money. - Maintain a clear focus on maximising resource efficiency, continually questioning the value of activities against strategic priorities. - Be fluent at interpreting a wide range of financial and performance information and use this to determine policy and strategy delivery. - Maintain good financial and budgetary discipline by ensuring accountability for financial controls and systems. - Demonstrate transparency both in terms of decisions made around financial choices and money spent.
+Effective Behaviour - People who are effective are likely to Ineffective Behaviour - People who are ineffective are likely to • Understand the financial position of own area, the organisation and the wider economy and recognise impacts • Overlook opportunities to gather and make use of financial information in development of policy and plans. of this when delivering services. • Take the narrow view that low cost equates to good value.
+Make and encourage strategic choices on spend, challenge high risk costly projects and forego non-priority • Adopt a short-term, incremental view of resource thus compromising sustainability of resource savings. expenditure.
+Promote and visibly demonstrate a culture of value for Rarely use financial or management information to support analysis and decision making. money in own area/function in order to focus managers on getting a good return for taxpayers' money.
+Recommend investment or cost not justified by the likely return.
+Interpret a wide range of financial and management information and use financial data effectively in decisions.
+Take a narrow approach to costs and cost-drivers.
+Develop robust business cases, with fully costed options identifying clear policy advantages and/or returns on investment to assist decision making.
+Sign off spending with insufficient challenge or scrutiny.
+Allow non-core activities to divert funds and make decisions not in the best long-term financial interest of the UR.

+- Understand and manage the risks and cost-drivers for own areas of responsibility in the context of strategic priority. - Drive and deliver a culture that emphasises continuous improvement, efficiency and value for money. - Maintain a clear focus on maximising resource efficiency, continually questioning the value of activities against strategic priorities. - Be fluent at interpreting a wide range of financial and performance information and use this to determine policy and strategy delivery. - Maintain good financial and budgetary discipline by ensuring accountability for financial controls and systems. - Demonstrate transparency both in terms of decisions made around financial choices and money spent.